flurry/YodeliOSApp/Pods/TMTumblrSDK/README.md

 [TMTumblrAppClient viewBlog:@"bryan"];

 [TMTumblrAppClient viewPost:@"43724939726" blogName:@"bryan"];

+[TMTumblrAppClient showAuthorizeWithToken:@"AnOAuthToken"];
 ```

+The `showAuthorizeWithToken:` example allows you to kick off the OAuth
+authorization step after obtaining a request token
+(see [Authentication](https://www.tumblr.com/docs/en/api/v2#auth) section in the
+docs).
+Make sure your redirect URLs are properly set in the API dashboard to
+handle callbacks from this flow.

 If you're only interested in the app client,
 the `TMTumblrSDK/AppClient` sub-pod can be installed by itself.